drfloob/literate-garbanzo/README.md

 ## 1. Introduction

 Think: Facebook and Linkedin.
 These are giant networks, growing by the second, and they play a key role in many of our lives.
-It's been the case that if you want to do something interesting on the data that drives these networks, you have to round up all your Petabytes in one go and process it all over hours, if not days!
+If you want to do something interesting with the data that drives these networks, until recently, you'd have to round up all your Petabytes and process it all at once, over hours to days.

-**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.
-Streaming graph analysis at the pace of change.** Its goal is to find clusters of people who interact with each other, as they interact.
+**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *Streaming graph analysis at the pace of change.* Its goal is to find clusters of people who interact with each other, as its happening.

-With this information, we can find who the most influential people are *as they develop their influence*.
+With this information, we could find who the most influential people are *as they develop their influence*.

-We can recommend new connections *when the connections are most relevant*.
+We could recommend new connections *when the connections are most relevant*.

-We can predict who would most easily bridge two separate groups, and use that information to strengthen a community *when momentum is at its peak*.
+We could predict who would most easily bridge two separated groups, and use that information to strengthen a community *when momentum is at its peak*.

 Network Pulse is a powerful prototype; the kind of technology that will serve as a building block towards the realization of these goals.
 I created Network Pulse in 3 weeks as part of the [Insight Data Engineering Fellowship Program][InsightDE].

 ### 1.1 Project Details